 So what about beauty dishes, umbrellas, rectangular soft boxes, etc. etc.?
 Each modiﬁer creates its own look, i.e. harder or softer light and shadows.
 Some spread light and others focus it more.
 And most come in different sizes.
 Depending on whether you’re taking headshots or need to light an entire individual, you change the size of the modiﬁer.

 In corporate portrait photography the focus is mostly on the subject’s head and focus on the eyes, so keep in mind each modiﬁer creates it’s own distinct catch light.
 If you prefer a round catch light chose an umbrella, octabox or beautydish; but if you’re mimicking window light in a studio setting, windows are usually square, so you probably want to choose a rectangular shaped modiﬁer.
 (Pssst secret tip: stick some gaffers tape or duct tape onto a large soft box to create fake window panes that will show up in the catch lights and/or shadow to fake window light).

 I left out post-processing although it’s such an important piece to the puzzle.
 This is not the place to go into details on post-processing for corporate portraits, but I do want to stress the importance to learn how to properly process and retouch your corporate portrait photos and whatever you do, do not let your camera spit out a JPEG and call it a day.
 (RAW ﬁles people, SHOOT RAW FILES!)

 Corporate portrait lighting, and any other type of photography lighting, is the sum of several areas of expertise: knowing your gear, understanding light, posing your model and post-processing.
+As you can see from the corporate portrait lighting examples here, just because it’s corporate, doesn’t mean you can’t do creative portrait photography!
 Learn the theory, practice and go shoot some awesomeness!

 Oh and… Keep it simple…